Orange

 France

-If you’d like to know more about the Group and its business activities, take a look at our Finance media library, 2024 Universal Registration Document and our Investors section.
+If you’d like to know more about the Group and its business activities, take a look at our Finance media library2024 Universal Registration Document and our Investors section.

-The purpose of the Orange Individual Investors Club is to communicate about the Group's performance and value creation across all its businesses and geographies.
+For us, an Orange shareholder is primarily an investor.
+The purpose of the Orange Retail Investor Club is to communicate about the Group’s performance and value creation across all its businesses and geographies.
 Our goal and commitment are to better inform you about your investment choices in the Group.
-Open to all—former, current, and future individual investors—the Orange Individual Investors Club also aims to foster a close relationship with our individual investors.
-We offer you After Hours events with us, featuring iconic concerts, sporting events (such as Roland Garros, notable concerts, etc.), or other gatherings.
-If you hold one or more Orange shares, you are automatically and automatically a member of the Orange Individual Investors Club.
-It is an exclusively digital club; you need to have an email address.
-Express your interest by sending us your email at contact@investisseurs-individuels.orange.com, and you will be personally informed about the Club's news.
+Open to all, former, current, and future individual investors, the Club also offers opportunities to build close relationships with our individual investors.
+We offer After Hours events with us, during iconic concerts, sports events, or other gatherings.

-To learn more, we invite you to visit the Orange Investors Club page.
+For more information, we invite you to visit the Orange Investors Club page.

 If you hold one Orange share or more, you are an automatic and full member of the Orange Retail Investor Club.
 To make sure that you are correctly registered with the club, you can contact the toll-free number 0 800 05 10 10.